If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 But most importantly, your time away from your ex is there to make you independently stronger.
 As long as your ex is distracting you from making progress, it will be difficult to get any closure and start a new chapter in your life.
 Continuing to seek or respond to contact just keeps you stuck in the old ways and adds to your hurt.
 It’s counterproductive to building a meaningful life and a new healthy relationship.

-When you have decided that you want to give the NC rule a try, you need to make the decision on for how long.
+When you have decided that you want to give the NC rule a try, you need to decide on for how long.
 Does it matter how long you go no contact?

 Take the test below to find out what no contact period is going to work best for your situation.